savetodb/database-help-framework-for-sql-server/README.md

 Database Help Framework allows documenting databases and generating HTML help.

-For example, the [Database Help Framework documentation](https://www.savetodb.com/help/database-help-framework.htm) itself is generated using the framework.

 You may edit help with a free version of the [SaveToDB add-in for Microsoft Excel](https://www.savetodb.com/savetodb.htm) or [DBEdit for Windows](https://www.savetodb.com/dbedit.htm).

 See also: